fadden/CiderPress2/FileConv/Doc/AWGS-notes.md

 The character set may be assumed to be Mac OS Roman.

-The theoretical maximum size of an AWGS document is nearly 4GB.
+The theoretical maximum size of an AWGS document is nearly 4GB (65535 paragraphs with 65523 characters).
 Given the limitations of a typical Apple IIgs system, it's unlikely that documents larger than a few hundred KB were created for anything other than testing.